CuriousCI/software-engineering/software-engineering.typ

 ```
 ]

 The problem with this procedure is that, by adding up all the values before the division, the *numerator* could *overflow*, even if the value of $overline(x)_n$ fits within the IEEE-754 limits.
-There is a way to calculate $overline(x)_n$ incrementally.
+Nonetheless, $overline(x)_n$ can be calculated incrementally.

 $
   overline(x)_(n + 1) = (sum_(i = 0)^(n + 1) x_i) / (n + 1) =